-The college follows the examination and evaluation pattern of the University.
+The final year undergraduate and postgraduate students of Social Sciences have to submit a dissertation as part of their curriculum.
+The UG and PG students are encouraged to undertake community- oriented problems for their project study.
+The faculty members act as supervisors to the students in their research work.
+Examination and Evaluation The college follows the examination and evaluation pattern of the University.
 The University prescribes evaluation at two levels - Internal and External.
 Tests, assignments, presentations, seminars, exhibitions and field trips form part of the internal evaluation and end-semester examinations are part of external evaluation.
 At the beginning of the session, the students are informed about the process of their evaluation.
 The College Committee and IQAC, along with the Principal, hold meetings with teachers to formulate the schedule of internal evaluation, keeping in view the academic calendar of the university.
-Regular students evaluation and monitoring of their learning and progress is done through quizzes, class seminars, assignments, tests and other academic activities like Sarjana, Spandan, Udaan etc. which also helps in analysing their organizational potential.

-Teaching and Learning

-The college has a definite mechanism which helps in quality assurance processes.
+Regular students evaluation and monitoring of their learning and progress is done through quizzes, class seminars, assignments, tests and other academic activities like Sarjana, Spandan, Udaan etc. which also analyse their organizational potential.
+Teaching and Learning The college has a definite mechanism which helps in quality assurance processes.
 The academic quality of the college is maintained by the teaching and learning processes.
 The administrative quality is ensured by the functions carried out effectively by the office and various committees formed at the beginning of each session.
 The Principal conducts regular meetings with various committees, library, teaching and non-teaching staff to ensure proper functioning of academic, co-curricular extracurricular activities.
 Teachers actively participate in taking decisions related to curriculum, teaching-learning and assessment processes.
 Senior faculty members have representation in all committees operating in the college along with new faculty members.
-Curriculum Development The college is affiliated to Banaras Hindu University, therefore follows the curriculum developed by the University Board of Studies.
-Teachers of concerned departments participate in the deliberations of various boards of studies in accordance with the laid down provisions of the University Ordinance and Regulations.
+The college is affiliated to Banaras Curriculum Development Hindu University, therefore follows the curriculum developed by the University Board of Studies.
+Teachers of concerned departments participate in the deliberations of various boards of study in accordance with the laid down provisions of the University ordinance and regulations.
 Normally such meetings are held once a year depending upon the requirement of the subjects of discipline concerned.
 The staff members of various departments conduct their internal meetings and develop plans for the coming academic year.
 The library regularly procures new books according to the requirement of the syllabus.
-The curriculum is
+The curriculum is further supported by educational tours/industry visits and other implicative methods developed by the faculty members of the college.